Sage Agastyar says

 Many temples have separate entrances to the garbhagriham, depending on the time of the year as uttarayanam or dakshinayanam.

 In society today, the Pongal festival is celebrated by offering worship to Suryan.
 Particularly in Tamil Nadu and the southern part of India, there is also a thematic menu that is prepared on the occasion of Pongal.
-Here we take a look at why this menu is as interesting as it is specific.
+Why this menu is as interesting as it is specific?
+Take a look here.

 Next, is the Panangateeswarar temple at Panaiyapuram near Viluppuram, which has a puranam very closely associated with Suryan and the Daksha Yagam.